 The Nominating and Corporate Governance Committee reviews and recommends to the Board potential nominees for election to the Board.
 In reviewing potential nominees, the Nominating and Corporate Governance Committee considers the qualifications of each potential nominee in light of the Board's existing and desired mix of experience and expertise.
 Specifically, the Nominating and Corporate Governance Committee considers each potential nominee's personal and professional ethics, integrity, values, experience, interest in the Company, and commitment to the representation of the long-term interests of the stockholders.
 As described more fully above under "- Board Diversity, Skills and Expertise", the Nominating and Corporate Governance Committee also considers each potential nominee's contribution to the Board's diversity of talents, skills, backgrounds, including with respect to age, gender, national origin, sexual orientation and identification, race, ethnicity and culture, and expertise.
 Additionally, the Nominating and Corporate Governance Committee considers whether a nominee will be able to dedicate sufficient time to, and focus on, his or her duties as a member of the Board.
-The Board membership criteria are set forth in our Corporate Governance Guidelines, a copy of which is available on our website at www.ultragenyx.com in the "Corporate Governance" subsection of the "Investors" tab.
+The Board membership criteria are set forth in our Corporate Governance Guidelines, a copy of which is available on our website at www.ultragenyx.com in the "Corporate Governance" subsection of the "Investors & Media" tab.
+The Nominating and Corporate Governance Committee assesses its effectiveness in balancing these considerations in connection with its annual evaluation of the composition of the Board.